antoine-rocher/ar-personal-website/src/pages/index.md

       I am very interested in science in general and especially physics and astrophysics.
-I also like sport (I played basketball during 8 years in competion) and I was very involved in the university student associations.
+I also like sport (I played basketball during 8 years in competion) and I was very involved in university student associations.
     section_id: about
     title: About
     type: contentblock